Johnny Douglas: Cricket career

 Douglas was an untiring fast-medium bowler and obdurate batsman who was nicknamed with a play on his initials JWHT as "Johnny Will Hit Today" or conversely "Johnny Won't Hit Today" by Australian hecklers.
 He captained the school teams at Felsted and was a member of Wanstead C.C.
 He made his Essex debut at the age of eighteen against Yorkshire and bagged a pair, with George Hirst dismissing him in both innings.
 He played in only two more matches that season and, in the 1902 season, did not appear at all in first-class cricket while working incessantly on his game in practice.
-He regained his place in the Essex side in the 1903 season, playing eleven matches "but was still anything but a good player".
+He regained his place at Essex in the 1903 season, playing eleven matches "but was still anything but a good player".
 The improvements in his game continued, and by 1905 he had become a strong county bowler, finishing top of the Essex bowling averages with 31 wickets at an average of just above 26, and taking the first of his three first-class hat-tricks, against Yorkshire at Leyton.
 In 1908, he passed 1000 runs in a season for the first time.
 He had matured into a leading all-rounder who took over the captaincy of Essex in 1911, a captaincy which he retained until 1928.
 He was unhappy about being removed from the captaincy, saying, "The fact that I did not resign, but was kicked out of the captaincy, has created a delicate situation."
 He also complained that some of his players had not shown the loyalty he was due, on and off the field.